p0n1/tari-university/src/cryptography/zero-knowledge-proofs/zero-knowledge-proofs-and-r1cs.md

    			 1  X  X  X					3 --> 2
    			 X  4  1  X					4 --> 1

-   She now uses the shuffle on the revealed cells to find
+   She now uses the shuffle (in reverse) on the revealed cells to find

    			 X  X  3  X
    			 3  X  X  2